a2241119724/DSPT/README.md

 ## Data
 To run the code, annotations, evaluation tools and visual features for the COCO dataset are needed.
 - **Annotation**.
 Download the annotation file [annotations.zip](https://pan.baidu.com/s/1KCGlotCKlZF0FrDB995IzA).
 Acess code: labl.
 Extarct and put it in the project root directory.
 - **Feature**.
 The grid features extracted using X101 and X152 as baselines on the MSCOCO dataset can be downloaded from [grid-feats-vqa](https://github.com/facebookresearch/grid-feats-vqa).
 For the X101 we use, you can download its processed version from [DLCT](https://github.com/luo3300612/image-captioning-DLCT).
 For the X152 we use, you can download its processed version from [RSTNet](https://github.com/zhangxuying1004/RSTNet).
-And you can download other feature from [hdf5](https://pan.baidu.com/s/1Au97sw12o7UdrEZN_QRzBg).
-Acess code: labl.
 - **Evaluation**. [evaluation.zip](https://pan.baidu.com/s/1rAYvKcQOGkYoUPrTpY2qUQ).
 Acess code: labl.
 Extarct and put it in the project root directory.

 Preprocessing of the Flicker Dataset in the **flicker_utils.py** File.